-This is the fifth in a series of articles covering the generation of non-interest income in cash intensive businesses with an emphasis on Marijuana Related Businesses (MRB’s).
+This is the fourth in a series of articles covering the generation of non-interest income in cash-intensive businesses with an emphasis on Marijuana Related Businesses (MRB’s).
 The first article discussed evaluating if entering this vertical is appropriate for your specific institution.
 The second article focused on the regulatory guidance that surrounds providing financial services to MRB’s.
 The third article discussed establishing appropriate policies and procedures within the institution surrounding the banking of MRB’s.
-The fourth article began discussions on implementation and operations.
-This article will be a continuation of implementation and operations.
+This installment will begin discussions on implementation and operations.

 At Hypur, we are involved in regular and frequent conversations with both financial institutions and regulators at the state and federal level.
 Although this series of articles has an emphasis on the banking of state legal cannabis accounts, many of the concepts discussed also pertain to Money Service Businesses (MSB’s) and other cash intensive business accounts as well.

 I have seen a growing trend this year with regulators requiring that financial institutions apply more technology and automation to their operations, especially those that are involved with the banking of MRB’s and MSB’s.
 It is now a common practice for our financial institution clients to send our Scope of Services to their regulator to show them in advance how our services will improve efficiencies and increase their ability to properly maintain cash-intensive business accounts.
 Others are having to submit our Scope of Services to their regulator to clean up and rectify existing problems or deficiencies.